 Local workers - Occupations - Information Media and Telecommunications

-Within the Gunnedah Shire, the Information Media and Telecommunications workforce has a similar proportion of Managers and Professionals compared to New South Wales.
+Within the Gunnedah Shire, the Information Media and Telecommunications workforce has a similar proportion of Managers and Professionals compared to the Public Administration and Safety workforce.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.